Jon Morgan

 To Whom Do I Pay My Alabama Filing Costs?

-You pay your Alabama filing costs to the Secretary of State.
-You can pay the fees via credit card, cheque, or money order.
+Alabama filing costs are paid to the Secretary of State and can be submitted using methods like credit card, check, or money order.

 References: